arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 Speaking of GSEA...  &mdash; usage of GSEA in paper (e.g. fig. 6a) makes no sense 😞.
 GSEA's power is combining signal from multiple genes with low expression.
-This problem *does not exist* in pooled screens &mdash; as no expression is measured.
+This problem *does not exist* in optical screens &mdash; as no expression is measured.
 Preranked GSEA (erroneously) relies on zero correlation between genes, but correlation in optical screens is _very_ high.
 In fact, this high correlation is a subject of several plots in the paper.